bclover/real-world-functional-programming-book/part2/lenses.md

 console.log(person.name) // Jesse Warden
 ```

-Not that in Lodash, the `set` will modify it with the value you give it.
+In Lodash, the `set` will modify it with the value you give it.
 The `over` in this case will replace it with with whatever function you give it taking the current value as an input, and the output as the new value.
 Note that it's assumed the function you give it, in this case `toLower`, is a pure function.

 // TODO: Do I take this out?
 Move to another section?
 Seems advanced with composition way too early.

 ## Composition With Lenses

+// TODO: I hate this entire section.

 Using our above example, we can combine it with other functions to iterate through Arrays of Objects in a pure way.
 We'll take a list of people: